meilisearch/documentation/guides/advanced_guides/filtering.md

 Note that filtering on string is case insensitive.
 Here, the parentheses are mandatory, as `AND` has a higher precedence.

-If we want to select only horror movies of our favorite director:
+If we want to select only horror movies from our favorite director:

 ```SQL
 director = "Jordan Peele"